conda/conda/docs/source/build.rst

       patches:
         - my.patch    # the patch file is expected to be found in the recipe

+    # Note, the source section is optional.
+If you want to specify a source
+    # location locally, the easiest way is to not specify the source here, but
+    # to just add something like
+    #
+    # cp $RECIPE_DIR/../src .
+    # cd src
+    # ...
+    #
+    # in build.sh (and similarly in bld.bat).
+This assumes the source is
+    # shipped alongside the recipe in src.

     # The build number should be incremented for new builds of the same version
     build:            # (optional)
       number: 1                          (optional, defaults to 0)